-Before proceeding let us sum up the implications we already have at hand.
-Taking into account that the solution was assumed to be asymptotically flat, (\ref{af-l2}) and the Regge-Teitelboim parity conditions (\ref{R-T}) are also supposed to hold.
-In particular, the fields $\widehat N, {\rm\bf K}^l{}_{l}$ and ${\rm\bf k}{}_{i}$ are expected to satisfy
+In proceeding let us sum up what we already have by hand.
+Taking into account that the solution is assumed to be asymptotically flat and the Regge-Teitelboim parity conditions also hold, the fields $\widehat N, {\rm\bf K}^l{}_{l}$ and ${\rm\bf k}{}_{i}$ are expected to satisfy

 and the parity conditions